Policy

 For questions about Disability Inclusion Profile outcomes, including the profile report and school resource notification and the Tier 3 funding allocation, timelines, or process, contact: disability.inclusion.outcomes@education.vic.gov.au

-Regional Implementation Teams are available to support schools in transitioning to Disability Inclusion.
+Regional Implementation Teams are available to support schools in implementing Disability Inclusion.

 North Eastern Victoria Region